TeamRohan/Storagen/README.md

 User Stories

-Objective: Create a platform where students can find others who are willing to lend spaces for storage
+Objective: Create a platform where individuals can find others who are willing to lend spaces for storage

-Be able to register both lenders and occupiers.
-In other words, when registering, first determine the location of the user based on the nearest college within a certain radius.
+Be able to register individuals.
+Include the name, email, and password authentication.

-Then, allow user to complete profile with contact information and whether he/she is a lender or occupier.
-If lender, ask questions about the storage space (size, length of time, etc.).
-Ask similar questions to occupier as well.
+Show a list of properties and display details of each property when pressed.

-Create a simple messenger app for the lender and occupier to connect and message about updates.
+Show a profile page with details of the user and be able to update email, password, and log out.

-Create notifications to allow lenders and occupiers to receive live updates.
+Create a simple messenger app for individuals to message each other.

 Wireframing